How to restore moisture to a parched scalp

 A dry, itchy, burning and perhaps even scaly scalp can be uncomfortable or even painful for those affected.

 The scalp, like all other areas of skin, is normally protected by a moisture barrier.
 When this moisture barrier becomes imbalanced, the scalp dries out.

 This moisture balance is protected by an intact lipid film that surrounds a healthy scalp.
 When this lipid film is disturbed and has gaps, the skin loses moisture, resulting in an imbalance.

-A dry, sensitive scalp is no longer able to perform its protective function and can become itchy and flaky.
+A dehydrated scalp is no longer able to fulfill its protective function and can become sensitive, itchy and flaky.